AccelByte/session-dsm-grpc-plugin-go/README.md

 2. Sign-in/sign-up to [ngrok](https://ngrok.com/) and get your auth token in `ngrok` dashboard.

-3. In this sample app root directory, run the following helper command to expose `gRPC server` port in local development environment to the internet.
+3. In this app root directory, run the following helper command to expose `gRPC server` port in local development environment to the internet.
 Take a note of the `ngrok` forwarding URL e.g. `http://0.tcp.ap.ngrok.io:xxxxx`.

    ```
    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx